 Watch Lyn Lead an Effective Supervision Training

 Lyn’s respect for the nonprofit workforce is also apparent in her coaching and consulting.
 For nonprofits that are not large enough or do not have the budget for dedicated human resources staffing, she serves as the stand-in HR staff member.
-In this role, as in her trainings, she equips supervisors to build “mutually respectful and trusting relationships” with staff and to manage any performance issues that come up.
+In this role, as in her workshops, she equips supervisors to build “mutually respectful and trusting relationships” with staff and to manage any performance issues that come up.
 In addition, she intentionally acts as a sounding board for staff at all levels of the organization on how to address conflicts or to improve working relationships.
 She even encourages people to speak with her about professional development and for career advice.
 For many years, Lyn provided this service to Rosie’s Place, a sanctuary for poor and homeless women.
 She says, “Working with Rosie’s Place staff, and interacting, even in passing, with their guests (as Rosie’s Place refers to the women they serve) reminded me regularly why I was drawn to this work in the first place.”
 Lyn reflects, “There are amazingly dedicated people doing incredible work.
 The opportunity to work with them to become even more effective is inspirational and an honor.”

 Beyond helping the nonprofit workforce with day-to-day operations, Lyn keeps an eye on larger trends in the nonprofit sector, and in particular, she is passionate about fair pay.
 She says, “Our workforce fills some of the most important roles in society—caring for the young and very old, advocating for liberty and justice, ensuring that our democratic process is accessible to everyone—yet there seems to be a general sense that nonprofit staff don’t deserve to be paid the way that employees in other sectors are compensated.
 This makes no sense to me!”
 To support the workforce, Lyn partners with co-worker Rodney Byrd and an experienced compensation survey group, Nonprofit Compensation Associates, to produce TSNE’s Valuing Our Workforce, a regional compensation report.
 The data enables nonprofit employees to know their value, and helps organizations pay fairly.
 In addition, Lyn helps nonprofit organizations evaluate their own compensation structures, and establish practices that are fair and consistent with their values.